-Off-street parking facilities shall be adequate when the users and their invitees are able to park their motor vehicles in spaces provided while visiting the establishment without resort to the public right-of-way areas or the parking facilities of others except on rare and infrequent occasions and when they comply with the minimum standards of this article.
+Off-street parking facilities shall be adequate when the users and their invitees are able to park their motor vehicles in spaces provided while visiting the establishment without resort to the public right-ofway areas or the parking facilities of others except on rare and infrequent occasions or when otherwise permitted in this ordinance.
+Parking spaces shall comply with the minimum standards of this article.